Parks & Recreation Coalition of Brookhaven (PARC)

 Volunteer Events

-Stewardship Program Work Events - throughout Brookhaven - next class starts Feb 28 2026
+Stewardship Program Work Events - throughout Brookhaven - work event May 30 - TRG

-Sweep the Hooch - Mar 21 - PCG and MCP clean-up spots
+Sweep the Hooch - PCG and MCP clean-up spots - annual event

-Earth Day - Friday night of Earth Day week - Apr 24
+Earth Day - Friday night of Earth Day week - annual event in April

 Stormdrain Tagging - held throughout the city